Strawberries have been super delicious this year! I thought it is a good time to republish thus summer recipe.

 I was especially knocked out by this salad combination so I tried to recreate it on my own to share with you.
 I added avocado (which is a “good fat” along with the olive oil), plus sliced almonds.
 Served with a tangy, lemony olive oil dressing, this salad is refreshing and delicious.

-One important thing is that the peas need to be very young and tender.
-(I made a mistake the first time I made it and the peas, especially the pods, were tough- no good!)
+One important thing is that the peas need to be fresh, young and tender.
+(I made a mistake the first time I made it and used older peas.
+The peas, especially the pods, were tough- no good!)
 If you can’t use fresh, young English peas, use snap or sugar peas instead.

 So good, so easy, so pretty and with very fresh peas and sweet strawberries– one of the best salad combos I’ve ever tasted!